Maximum Spoilage: Inscryption Loses its Edge

 The Maximum Spoilage series of writings is focused on discussing aspects of a game that would spoil said game to any normal person.
 Please continue reading at your own riskryption.

 Inscryption is a great game that perhaps begins with more greatness than it ends.
 If you have any interest in playing, and you should, I would really not read this.
 Anyway, after being forced to “Continue” a game from the top menu when you start the game for the first time, you realize your character is playing a card-based board game under some duress.
 The game is legitimately unsettling when it dawns on you that you’re a prisoner and the in-game game you are playing likely has mortal consequences.
-The Frog Fractions-esque ability to step away from the board game – where you play the in-game board game – and examine your gloomy confines, all while your captor remains invisible sans his eyes, lends the game an ambiance of true horror. → Read the rest
+The Frog Fractions-esque ability to step away from the board game – where you play the in-game board game – and examine your gloomy confines, all while your captor remains invisible sans his eyes, lends the game an ambiance of true horror. → Hell is other gamers.

 Review – Knights & Merchants